Mapping atmospheric features of the planetary-mass brown dwarf SIMP 0136 with JWST NIRISS: Doppler Tomography

 \section{Doppler Tomography}

 While the spectral resolution of NIRISS/SOSS is modest compared to ground-based precision radial velocity (pRV) spectrographs, the instrument's stability enables meaningful Doppler measurements.
 The SOSSISSE framework describes the data as fractional variations relative to a mean flux, presented as a residual map.
-To measure velocity shifts, we adopt the approach of \citet{Bouchy2001}, in which radial velocity shifts are determined by projecting the residuals onto the derivative of a high-SNR template.
+To measure velocity shifts, we adopt the approach of \citet{Bouchy2001}, in which radial velocity shifts are determined by projecting the residuals onto the derivative of a high-signal-to-noise ratio (SNR) template.
 Although originally developed for the pRV field, this method is applicable to any spectroscopic time series.
-The \citet{Bouchy2001} formalism also provides associated uncertainties (see their Eq.
-13).
+The \citet{Bouchy2001} formalism also provides associated uncertainties (see their Equation~(13)).

 Given the low spectral resolution of SOSS and its limited constraints on radial velocities, we do not attempt to divide the domain into wavelength bins as is done with flux variability.
-Instead, we consider the integral of Eq.
-9 from \citet{Bouchy2001} across the 1.00--2.35\,$\mu$m range.
-The redder portion of the spectrum is excluded due to its markedly different light curve behavior.
+Instead, we consider the integral of Equation~(9) from \citet{Bouchy2001} across the 1.00--2.35\,$\mu$m range.
+The redder portion of the spectrum is excluded due to its markedly different lightcurve behavior.

-Figure~\ref{fig:rv} shows the resulting radial velocity time series, revealing correlated variations at the km/s level, characterized by a three-harmonic signal.
-Per-point uncertainties are approximately 1\,km s$^{-1}$.
-The signal is in phase with the time derivative of the flux, consistent with the framework described by \citet{Aigrain2012}, in which RV variability for a rotating object (neglecting convective inhibition) scales with the product of the flux and its time derivative---the so-called $ff^\prime$ term in activity-related RV corrections.
+Figure~\ref{fig:rv} shows the resulting radial velocity time series, revealing correlated variations at the km\,s$^{-1}$ level, characterized by a three-harmonic signal.
+Per-point uncertainties are approximately 1\,km\,s$^{-1}$.
+The signal is in phase with the time derivative of the flux, consistent with the framework described by \citet{Aigrain2012}, in which radial velocity (RV) variability for a rotating object (neglecting convective inhibition) scales with the product of the flux and its time derivative---the so-called $ff^\prime$ term in activity-related RV corrections.

 The amplitude of RV variations observed for SIMP0136 is consistent with expectations based on its basic physical properties.
 For a rotating sphere with surface inhomogeneities (e.g., spots), one expects RV jitter on the order of the projected rotational velocity ($v\sin i$) multiplied by the relative photometric variability.
 With percent-level variability and $v\sin i \sim 50$\,km s$^{-1}$ \citep{Vos2017}, the observed RV jitter matches the expected order of magnitude.